Saviors of the South: A Celebration of Culture and Community

 - 3 min read

-Highlight - Presented by ONE Music Fest, “Saviors of the South” lit up a theater packed full of culture leading ATLiens with a heartfelt screening and discussion featuring members of Goodie Mob, Organized Noize, and more of the Dungeon Family—the collective that helped shape the sound, soul, and social consciousness of Southern hip-hop.
+Presented by ONE Music Fest, “Saviors of the South” lit up a theater packed with culture-loving ATLiens.
+The screening and discussion featured members of Goodie Mob, Organized Noize, and more from the Dungeon Family—the collective that shaped the sound, soul, and social consciousness of Southern hip-hop.

-Context - The evening, held on October 21, 2025, brought together hip-hop’s living legends for an intimate night of storytelling and community.
-The event—presented by ONE Music Fest, UATL, and ButterATL—featured Dungeon Family icons including CeeLo Green, Khujo, Big Gipp, T-Mo, Sleepy Brown, Big Rube, and Killer Mike, along with commentary from Ludacris, T.I., and more.
-The conversation was hosted by Rashan Ali, whose warmth and wit guided a night full of laughter, nostalgia, and gratitude.
+On October 21, 2025, hip-hop’s living legends gathered for an intimate night of storytelling and community.
+The event, presented by ONE Music Fest, UATL, and ButterATL, showcased Dungeon Family icons like CeeLo Green, Khujo, Big Gipp, T-Mo, Sleepy Brown, Big Rube, and Killer Mike.
+The conversation was hosted by Rashan Ali, whose warmth and wit guided us through a night filled with laughter, nostalgia, and gratitude.

 When HipHopTruth.com asked the panel where their sense of social consciousness and uplift came from, Khujo of Goodie Mob answered with quiet clarity: